Online allergy testing (self collection at home) in any part of the UK Scotland, Wales, Northern Ireland & England.

 Can The Test Identify Food Allergies?

 At the London Allergy and Immunology Centre on Harley Street, we offer food allergy testing, one of the most common concerns for those suffering from symptoms of allergy or intolerance.

-We also offer the opportunity for you to take a home allergy test wherever you live in the UK.
+We also offer the opportunity for you to take a home allergy test (sample collection at home) wherever you live in the UK.

-If you would like to request an in-person consultation, please use the electronic appointment system or email email@example.com, and include your age and a brief description of the symptoms you are suffering from.
+If you would like to request a consultation, please use the electronic appointment system.

 Many people in the UK suffer from symptoms related to food allergy or intolerance.
 Some of the most common questions that our patients ask us after they’ve had a severe reaction and suspect that food was the cause are: